mhoole/data-publication/pages/dps_maphub_w.md

 Below are the steps to follow when publishing an AGO application:

 1. AGO user has a web mapping project destined for the public domain.
-	1. At the beginning of the project, you need to be aware of the process to share the content to the public, which includes a requirement for a [_BC Data Catalogue_](https://catalogue.data.gov.bc.ca/dataset) (BCDC) metadata record(s).
+	1. At the beginning of the project, you need to be aware of the process to share the content to the public, which includes requirements for [_BC Data Catalogue_](https://catalogue.data.gov.bc.ca/dataset) (BCDC) metadata record(s).
-		1. AGO users need to have editing privileges in the BC Data Catalogue, so when the publication request form is sent, they are able to create BCDC metadata record(s) for their AGO items and check off the boxes that indicate BCDC records are complete for each item that needs one.
+		1. AGO users need to have editing privileges in the BC Data Catalogue so they are able to create BCDC metadata record(s) for their AGO items and check off the boxes on the publication request form that indicate BCDC records are complete for each item that needs one.
-1. AGO user creates their AGO content in [_B.C.’s Map Hub_](https://governmentofbc.maps.arcgis.com/home/index.html).
+1. AGO user creates AGO content in [_B.C.’s Map Hub_](https://governmentofbc.maps.arcgis.com/home/index.html).
-1. Metadata is required in 2 places - AGO and BC Data Catalogue:
+1. Metadata is required in 2 places - BC Data Catalogue and AGO item details pages:
+	+  BC Data Catalogue
+		1. **Create a metadata record** for the AGO content (only for items that require it; i.e. apps, standalone web maps, AGO hosted feature layers…).
+See [_AGO SPECIFIC METADATA REQUIREMENTS_](#ago-specific-metadata-requirements) for more information.
+		1. Refer to the [_BC DATA CATALOGUE METADATA GUIDELINES FOR ArcGIS ONLINE AUTHORS_](#bc-data-catalogue-bcdc-metadata-guidelines-for-ago-authors) section below for further information.
+If needed, we can be available for online tutorials.
+		1. When BCDC records are complete and ready to publish, editor/author must toggle the record state from Draft to Pending Publish (a flag for us to follow up).
+1. AGO user fills out the [_Publication Request Form_](https://www2.gov.bc.ca/gov/content/data/geographic-data-services/web-based-mapping/agol) when all their content, metadata requirements and remaining items on the checklist are complete.
+   1. AGO user then obtains their Project Sponsor to approve and sign (typically Director level).
+1. AGO user **submits the approved checklist** to complete the publication process, via email **to** [_data@gov.bc.ca_](mailto:data@gov.bc.ca) and **cc** [_Maps Services_](mailto:datamaps@gov.bc.ca).
 	+ AGO
 		1. Populate **the AGO contents’ item details pages** with metadata.
 Each AGO item has its own item details page accessible to the public.
 		1. Tips: